syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/data-binding.md

 | groupBy |  `string` | Specifies the category under which the list item has to be grouped. |
 | iconCss |  `string` | Specifies the icon class of each list item. |

-> When binding complex data to the ComboBox, fields should be mapped correctly.
+> When binding complex data to the ComboBox, the fields should be mapped correctly.
 Otherwise, the selected item remains undefined.

 ## Binding local data